shaye059/Machine-Learning-Stock-Prediction/README.md

 variable named NEWS_API_KEY.

 To view the current notebook you can open it in Colab [here](https://colab.research.google.com/github/shaye059/Machine-Learning-Stock-Prediction/blob/master/Stock_Prediction.ipynb)
 .
-The notebook is currently undergoing some heavy editing so it's probably not runnable at this time.
+This started out as just a small little Notebook experiment but seeing as the developer edition of the news API is limited to pulling the last 30 days I realized that to build a usable dataset I'd have to set up routine scrapers.
+The notebook itself is currently being broken down into modularized scripts and therefore is probably not runnable if you want to use the already scraped and processed data provided in the CSV.